misiektoja/steam_monitor/docs/usage.md

 # Usage

+The tool has two modes. **Monitoring mode** watches a profile continuously and sends alerts as things change. **User information mode** prints a detailed profile snapshot once and exits.

 ## Detailed User Information Display Mode

 To display comprehensive Steam profile information for a user without starting monitoring, type the player's Steam64 ID (`steam_user_id` in the example below) and use the `-i` / `--info` flag: